Royal Asiatic Society Korea Branch

+History

 Early history

 The Society was first established on June 16, 1900, when a founding meeting attended by seventeen men (all but four of them Protestant missionaries) was held in the Reading Room of the Seoul Union Club.
 On that day officers were elected and a constitution (based on that of the Royal Asiatic Society of Great Britain and Ireland) was adopted.
 The British RAS immediately acknowledged the establishment of the Korea Branch and authorized the use of its name.
 Among those present at the inaugural meeting were the acting British Chargé d'affaires, J. H. Gubbins, (who became the first president) and the missionaries James Scarth Gale, Homer B. Hulbert, George Heber Jones, Horace Grant Underwood, Henry Gerhard Appenzeller, D. A. Bunker and William B. Scranton.
 Other missionaries who were members of the RASKB from the very start included the medical doctors Horace N. Allen, Oliver R. Avison and the Anglican priest (later bishop) Mark Napier Trollope.
 Although most were not subjects of the British crown, many were intimately known to the Joseon royalty.

 From the start, the Society's main activity was the presentation and discussion of scholarly papers by members at occasional meetings.
 These papers were then published in an annual journal titled Transactions of the Korea Branch of the Royal Asiatic Society.

 From 1900 until the end of 1902, the Society met regularly, papers were presented and subsequently published.
 From early in 1903, however, its activities ceased and did not resume until a new president and council were elected early in 1911.
 Among the reasons for this interruption may be cited the death or departure from Korea of many of the founding members, and the troubling events of those years, including the Russo-Japanese War and the annexation of the Korean Empire by Japan in 1910.